radareorg/radare2-book/basic_commands/sections.md

 The first three lines are sections and the last one (prefixed by `=>`) is the current seek location.

-To remove a section definition simply prefix the name of the section with `-`:
+To remove a section definition, simply prefix the name of the section with `-`:

     [0xB7EE8810]> S -.dynsym